thymeleaf/thymeleaf/README.markdown

 	    Spring Security `<sec:authentication/>` JSP tag.
     *   `sec:authorize="expr"` or `sec:authorize-expr="expr"` renders the element children (*tag content*) if the authenticated user is authorized to see it according to the specified *Spring Security expression*.
+    *   `sec:authorize-url="url"` renders the element children (*tag content*) if the authenticated user is authorized to see the specified URL.
+    *   `sec:authorize-acl="object :: permissions"` renders the element children (*tag content*) if the authenticated user has the specified permissions on the specified domain object, according to Spring Source's Access Control List system.

 ------------------------------------------------------------------------------